isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 This command includes the ``interface`` parameter, which sets the shared network-level interface name.
-Any remaining shared network-level parameters, which are not specified with the command, will be marked as "unspecified" in the database.
+Any remaining shared-network level parameters, which are not specified with the command, will be marked as "unspecified" in the database.
 The DHCP server uses the global values for unspecified parameters or, if the global values are not